yogi1967/MoneydancePythonScripts/source/Toolbox-README.txt

     - DIAGnostics - List decimal places (currency and security).
 Shows you hidden settings etc.
     - DIAGnostics - Diagnose relative currencies.
 If errors, then go to FIX below
     - DIAGnostics - View Categories with zero balance.
 You can also inactivate these below.
-    - VIEW - OFX Bindings
+    - VIEW - OFX Related Data

 ALT-M - Advanced Mode
     - FIX - Delete Custom Theme file
     - FIX - Fix relative currencies
     - FIX - Inactivate all Categories with Zero Balance
-    - FIX - Forget OFX Banking Link (so that it asks you which account when importing ofx files)
+    - FIX - Forget OFX Banking Import Link (so that it asks you which account when importing ofx files)
-    - FIX - Delete OFX Banking Service
+    - FIX - Delete OFX Banking Logon Profile / Service (these are logon profiles that allow you to connect to your bank)
     - FIX - Correct the Name of Root to match Dataset
     - FIX - Make me a Primary Dataset (convert from secondary dataset to enable Sync))
     - FIX - Delete One-Sided Txns